Acry/SDL-Ball/docs/Developer/Manager/BackgroundManager_Todo.md

 # BackgroundManager_Todo.md

+- [ ] color layer could repsond to collsions

 ## open issues

-- [ ] create test theme, use supported image-formats and different sizes
+- [X] create test theme, use supported image-formats and different sizes
-- [ ] test theme switching
+- [X] test theme switching
-- [ ] overlay off should respond immidiately and force recreation of display-list.
+- [X] overlay off should respond immidiately and force recreation of display-list.
 - [ ] tiled backgrounds | [see](../misc/Background.md)

 ## to be implemented